Tattomoosa/node-rocketchat-bot/README.md

 3. `$ npm install && npm start`

 There is a pre-commit hook for [StandardJS](https://standardjs.com/) style.
-Most of the time running `npm lint-fix` will fix any style inconsistencies.
+Most of the time running `npm run lintfix` will fix any style inconsistencies.